Mad-Onyx/suball/README.md

 suggestion:

-1.Properly configure path of your resolvers file as the scirpt is personal one and contains the path of my local machine so, configure your path accordingly.
+1.Properly configure path of your resolvers.txt file,fingerprints.json file as the scirpt is personal one and contains the path of my local machine so, configure your path accordingly.

 2.Read the script first and make necessary amends as per your requirement.